ddanger/Talking-Code/posts/multiple-cursors/multiple-cursors.md

                 DR. STRANGE
         What?!
 Oh yes, arm number 6!

-How cool would it be to have a few extra arms to get more work done with?
-While we won't be getting multiple arms anytime soon, sometimes I feel like I already have them when using **multiple cursors** in code.
+How cool would it be to have a few extra arms to get more work done?
+While we won't be getting multiple arms anytime soon, sometimes I feel like I already have them when using **multiple cursors**.

 ## Multiple cursors, huh?